zorael/lu/README.md

 assert(f.wordList == [ "hello", "world" ]);

 /+
-    The generated functions return `this` by reference, to allow for chaining calls.
+    It returns `this` by reference, allowing for chaining calls.
  +/
 auto f2 = Foo()
     .i(9001)